zilishen/documentation/content/nim/deploy/docker/deploy-nginx-instance-manager-docker-compose.md

 - `NIM_WATCHDOG_TIMEOUT` - set a custom dpm watchdog timeout in seconds.
 - `NIM_LICENSE_MODE_OF_OPERATION` - set the NGINX Instance Manager license mode of operation to either connected or disconnected.
 Default is connected.

-### NIM Compose Stop or Tear Down
+### Compose stop or tear down

 Navigate to the directory where you downloaded `docker-compose.yaml`.
-If you started NIM Compose with `docker compose up -d`, stop NIM services once you've finished with them by running `docker compose stop`.
+If you started NIM with `docker compose up -d`, stop NIM services once you've finished with them by running `docker compose stop`.
 You can bring everything down, removing the containers entirely, with the `docker compose down` command.

 ```shell
 ~$ docker compose down